mircoporetti/blog/content/blog/tdd/index.md

 without caring about every internal class.
 In this way, the first tests became our requirements, and they became our source of feedback for a safe refactoring of the domain logic.
-Proceeding with the refactoring we added other tests that were useful also for the new design of the code that, of course, can change based on personal experience and knowledge, but we were sure that in any case, it couldn't be that bad! :)
+Proceeding with the refactoring we added other tests that were useful also for the new design of the code that, of course, can change based on personal experience and knowledge, but we were sure that in any case, it couldn't be that bad! :smile:

 What does TDD have to do with it?
 We did it as we would do it without having an existing code.
 We did it as we would do it with a Test Driven approach,